Skip to Content

 The answer to this question, of course, depends on the family, but generally speaking, most of the R-Pod models sleep between two and four people, but two people may need to sleep in the same bed, as the main bed will sleep two, and the dinette conversion will sleep another two, for example.

-The best model for a family, however, might be the bunk bed models, including the RP-176T which has a set of bunk beds, a dinette that converts to a bed, and a queen bed.
+The best model for a family, however, might be the bunk bed models like the RP-200 and RP-203, which have a set of bunk beds, a dinette that converts to a bed, and a queen Murphy bed.

-The R-Pod model RP193 is suitable for families with its Murphy bed, twin bunk beds, sofa seating for 5, and the largest bathroom layout of any R-Pod model.
+This R-Pod model, the RP-203, is suitable for families with its Murphy queen bed, twin bunk beds, convertible dinette with plenty of seating, and large bathroom layout.
 (Photo/Floorplan credit: Forest River RV)

 So, the best R-Pods for a family, (unless you have a small family with two Littles who can still sleep together on the dinette bed), are likely any of the models that offer bunk beds.